shyim/FroshAlgolia/readme.md

 ====
 To push your article data to the algolia index, run the following command:

-* Full index update: `php bin/console algoliasync full`
+* Full index update: `php bin/console swalgoliasync full`

 Multiple shops / Multilanguage shops
 =====